 Urinalysis (UA) is a test performed on the urine to check for a number of diseases such as diabetes, infection, and kidney disease.

 |Possible dehydration, it may be prudent to feed a moist diet and take steps to increase water consumption, these include water fountains and other measures to increase drinking

 |Most likely there is blood in the urine – caused by UTI, cystitis, crystals, autoimmune disease, blood parasite, kidney disease, or cancer – prompt medical attention is indicated

 |Fresh blood in the urine – indicates possible UTI, cystitis, crystals, autoimmune disease, blood parasite, kidney disease, or cancer – prompt medical attention is indicated

 How to clean cat urine

-In order to successfully remove urine, you need to use an enzymatic cleaner in order to break it down.
-Common household products and detergents may temporarily mask the odour, but they will not remove it.
+In order to successfully remove urine, you need to use an enzymatic cleaner to break it down.
+Common household products and detergents may temporarily mask the odor, but they will not remove it.

 - Blot up as much urine as you can with paper towels.

 - Sponge the stain with warm water to dilute it as much as possible.

 - Continue to remove as much moisture as possible with paper towels.